naanrot/w_cli/README.md

 This is fork from official [stacked_cli](https://github.com/Stacked-Org/cli) modified for [Wow Labz](https://wowlabz.com/).
 To know more about stacked_cli and its usage visit their official [docs](https://stacked.filledstacks.com/docs/tooling/stacked-cli)

+## Install

+Run this command to install the `w_stacked`.
+This will install as a seperate package and will not update your existing `stacked_cli` if installed.
+`dart pub global activate stacked_cli`

 ## How this differs from official stacked_cli

 This has all feature supported by official [stacked_cli](https://github.com/Stacked-Org/cli), and also brings extra commands and updates over that.
 Those are: